Please note: due to COVID-19, our building is temporarily closed to the public. Some of the information below may not

 We have an outside book and media drop box that is accessible 24/7 in our parking lot on Fairview Avenue.
-Our inside book drop is past the Circulation desk to your left as you enter the building.
-We currently have no remote book drop locations.
+Our inside returns drop is past the Circulation Desk to your left.
+We do not have remote book drop locations.

 Where is a study room/quiet area?

 You can find our study rooms, available on a first-come, first-serve basis, next to the Information Desk on the second floor.
 The Tennessee Room is another designated quiet area, also located on the second floor.
 Because a lot of people visit the library on a daily basis, we can’t guarantee that the library will be silent.

 Where are the newspapers?

-You can find newspapers in the Polly Peterson room on the first floor, to your right as you enter the library.
-Current issues are on the spinning rack, and the current month’s back issues located under the window seat facing the front of the library.
+You can find newspapers in the Polly Peterson Room on the first floor, to your right as you enter the Library.
+Current issues are on the spinning rack, and the current month’s back issues are located under the window seat facing the front of the Library.
 For back issues of the Johnson City Press, ask at the Information Desk on the second floor.